Magic Bullet (appliance): Lawsuit and explosion allegations

 In May 2018, Fox affiliate KTTV in Los Angeles obtained test videos from NutriBullet which appeared to show the machine exploding in different situations, and some consumers told FOX11 they were injured by using the blender.
 Fourteen people have sued the company saying they were cut or burned when their NutriBullet exploded.
-The company has denied responsibility for the consumers’ injuries.
+The company has denied responsibility for the consumers' injuries.

 Usage

 The appliance is used by attaching a blade attachment to the desired cup and fitting the assembly upside down on top of the base.
 The base contains the motor that turns the blade, which is inside the cup.
 When one applies pressure to the top of the unit, the blade spins.
 If one turns the cup to lock into the base, it will continue to spin until it is disengaged.

 Infomercial

-The Magic Bullet is known for its 30-minute infomercial, broadcast mostly in the early hours of the morning.
+The Magic Bullet is known for its 30-minute infomercial, broadcast mostly in the early hours of the morning.The original Magic Bullet infomercial, first broadcast in the early 2000s, featured an unconventional format compared to typical direct-response advertisements.
+Rather than employing a traditional studio setting or a formal pitch, the segment is set in a kitchen during what appears to be a morning-after gathering, where two hosts, "Mick" and "Mimi", demonstrate the appliance to a group of casual houseguests.
+Each guest represents a distinct personality type and reacts to the demonstrations, providing opportunities for the hosts to showcase various uses of the product.
+The infomercial includes quick preparation of recipes such as smoothies, omelets, and dips, emphasizing the device's speed and versatility with the repeated claim that it can perform tasks "in 10 seconds or less".